dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Be happy not because everything is good, but because you can see the good side of everything.**
+**Very little is needed to make a happy life; it is all within yourself, in your way of thinking.**

-Anonymous
+Marcus Aurelius